 Scope, Risk, and Assumption in Project Management

 The field of project management, much like any other area of expertise, has a unique vocabulary filled with acronyms and specialized terms.
-Three essential terms and concepts you must understand include:
+Three essential terms and concepts you must include:

-This is an outline of these three essential project management terms and includes links and suggestions for additional reading.
+It is an outline of these three essential project management terms and includes links and suggestions for additional reading.

 In project management, scope is the set of boundaries that define the extent of a project.
 The scope describes what is to be delivered to the customer as a result of the project initiative.

 Understanding the scope allows the project manager and project team to understand what falls inside or outside the boundaries of the project.
-If something is "not in scope" it is not factored in the planning work of the project.
+If something is "not in scope," it is not factored in the planning work of the project.
 Activities that fall within the boundaries of the scope statement are considered “in scope” and are accounted for in the schedule and budget.
 If an activity falls outside the boundaries, it is considered “out of scope” and is not planned for.